ColeDeanShepherd/TESUnity/README.md

 # TESUnity

+Hi my name is ReignOfDave and i have decided to extend the open source world view by @ColeDeanShepherd by trying to recreate Morrowind in unity!

 World viewers for Elder Scrolls games in the Unity game engine with VR support supporting Oculus, OSVR and OpenVR.
 For advanced VR support, please read the README.md located into the `Vendors` folder.

 ## Getting Started